-SC woman accused of poisoning husband with eye drops, deputies report
+SC Woman Accused of Poisoning Husband With Eye Drops, Deputies Report

-YORK COUNTY, S.C. -- The York County Sheriff's Office in South Carolina reports a woman was arrested and charged with the murder of her husband.
+York County, SC (WCNC) - The York County Sheriff's Office reports a woman was arrested and charged with the murder of her husband.

 According to deputies, Lana Sue Clayton is accused of poisoning her husband, Stephen Delvalle Clayton, at his home on Island Forks Road in Clover, S.C.